spencerbbrian/spencerbbrian/README.md

 - 👀 I’m interested in getting into anything fullstack and datascience.
 - 🌱 I’m currently studying to get certified in MongoDB while working on my web dev skills.
 - 💞️ I’m looking to collaborate on anything minimal for now.
-- 📫 You can contact me through my email brainbaiden@gmail.com or fora fun version, check out my tiktoks under my name.
+- 📫 You can contact me through my email brainbaiden@gmail.com or for a fun version, check out my tiktoks under my name.

 <!---